IBM/telco-network-cloud-drivers/content/reference/security/configuring-external-ldap.md

 ## Modify LDAP connection configuration

-ALM comes with configuration based on the directory structure which exists in the pre-configured install of OpenLDAP.
+TNCO comes with configuration based on the directory structure which exists in the pre-configured install of OpenLDAP.

 When using an existing LDAP server which uses a different directory structure, the LDAP directory queries can be configured as below.

-ALM supports 2 distinct LDAP authentication strategies which are as follows:
+TNCO supports 2 distinct LDAP authentication strategies which are as follows:

 - `ldapBind` - (default) this mechanism binds to LDAP using manager credentials to initially locate the user's DN record using search filters, then attempting to bind this user with their password once found.
 This method should be selected in order to authenticate against Active Directory.
 - `ldapSimple` - this mechanism binds to LDAP either using manager credentials, or anonymously if this is allowed.
 Once connected, the user's DN record is located using search filters and a password compare is performed against the password attribute within this record.